MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 * Instance names can't start or end with an underscore (_).

 * Instance names can't contain the term "Default" or other reserved keywords.
 If a reserved keyword is used in an instance name, a Setup error occurs.
-For more information, see [Reserved Keywords &#40;Transact-SQL&#41;](../../t-sql/language-elements/reserved-keywords-transact-sql.md).
+For more information, see [Reserved keywords &#40;Transact-SQL&#41;](../../t-sql/language-elements/reserved-keywords-transact-sql.md).

 * If you specify MSSQLSERVER for the instance name, a default instance is created.